-At Horizon Academy Trust we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
+At Spring Cottage Primary School we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.

 The curriculum is designed to ensure that teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress through the school, their growing knowledge about the world helps them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.